-- 8.4 Once you are happy about the controls on the snowball threshold try and answer: - How high does the (CO2) radiative forcing have to be in order to escape from a snowball?
-If you run the model just long enough and with an appropriate radiative forcing to create a snowball, you can use that experiment as a restart and be able to carry out a series of experiments with increasing radiative forcing, all starting from the snowball state you have created.
-Defining the radiative forcing / climate path going out of a snowball would complete the hysteresis loop that Hyde et al. [2000] could only generate for going into a snowball, but still got a Nature paper out of - 8.5 Finally, cGENIE will fairly happily build up sea-ice, apparently without limit (with the remaining wet ocean becoming progressively colder and more saline).
-In the real world, one might expect some sort of limit to thickness as the heat diffusion across a progressively greater thickness of sea-ice approaches the heat input at the bottom of the ocean from geothermal energy.
+8.4 Once you are happy about the controls on the snowball threshold try and answer:

+How high does the (CO2) radiative forcing have to be in order to escape from a snowball?
+If you run the model with an appropriate radiative forcing to create a snowball, you can use that experiment as a restart and be able to carry out a series of experiments with increasing radiative forcing, all starting from the snowball state you have created.
+Defining the radiative forcing / climate path going out of a snowball would complete the hysteresis loop that Hyde et al. [2000] could only generate for going into a snowball, but still got a Nature paper out of;)

+8.5 Finally, cGENIE will fairly happily build up sea-ice, apparently without limit (with the remaining wet ocean becoming progressively colder and more saline).
+In the real world, one might expect some sort of limit to the maximum thickness achieved as the heat diffusion across a progressively greater thickness of sea-ice approaches the heat input at the bottom of the ocean from geothermal energy.
 Different modes of ocean circulation are also possible if one considers heating from the bottom as well as cooling (and brine rejection) from the top and which might affect the entry into or exit from a snowball state.

-By default, no geothermal heat input is specified in the ocean circulation module in cGENIE.
-This can be approximated fairly crudely by setting the following parameters:
+In the experimental setup you have been given, geothermal heat input is specified in the ocean circulation module via the following parameters